AdamSkog/Stroke-Risk-Classifier/README.md

 ## Streamlit App Deployment
 The selected model was deployed as a Streamlit web application.
 Users can input their medical and demographic information, and the app provides a real-time prediction of stroke risk.
 The app's user interface was designed to be intuitive and user-friendly.

-# Notice
+# **Notice**
 It's important to note that the Stroke Prediction model has **limitations**:

-The model's performance may be affected by the imbalance in the dataset.
-It is more likely to classify individuals as not at risk of stroke due to the dataset's class distribution.
+The model's performance is significantly affected by the imbalance in the dataset.
+It is far more likely to classify individuals as at risk of stroke due to the dataset's class distribution.
+Due to this, the model is not a valid indicator of stroke predictions in real-life scenarios.
 The model's predictions should not be considered a definitive diagnosis.
 They are intended for informational purposes only.
-Furthermore, know that Streamlit's deployment to the Streamlit community cloud is by no means perfect and liable to bugs causing it to repeatedly predict the same outcome.

-Feedback and Contributions
-Contributions and feedback are welcome.
-If you would like to contribute to the improvement of the model or the app, please feel free to do so.